 Taking care of your teeth and gums is very important.
 Not only does poor dental health put you at risk for cavities, tooth decay, gum recession, gum disease, dental infections and other local oral issues, but it also puts you at greater risk of developing systemic diseases such as rheumatoid arthritis.
 Because of that it's very important that you care for your teeth and gums.
 But, you want to make sure that the products you are using to clean your teeth and gums are safe and non-toxic.

 Unfortunately, the personal care industry is very poorly regulated.
-And in many cases the ingredients found in oral care products like toothpaste, floss or mouth wash can be harmful or toxic to your health.
-You don’t want to have to sacrifice your overall health just to keep your teeth clean.
+And in some cases the ingredients found in personal care products and oral care products like toothpaste, floss or mouth wash can be harmful or toxic to your health.
+You don't want to have to sacrifice your overall health just to keep your teeth clean.
 You want to choose products that are good for your teeth and gums.
 Yet safe for your overall health too.

 Natural Oral Care Products